-The Problem with Stents
+The Problem with Coronary Stents

 Coronary artery disease (CAD) is the major cause of death in the world.
 Plaque accumulation in the coronary artery leads to reduced blood flow and oxygen to the heart.
 In consequence, death of cardiac tissue may occur resulting in a heart attack.

+There is a need to design and develop new stents that repair the endothelium after stent deployment.
 This will improve patient outcomes, safety and reduce the economic burden on our healthcare system.